Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Introduction

-Despite LLMs being on a fast track of development towards higher intelligence and reliability, the theoretical foundation behind them remains largely unexplored, shrouded in clouds of uncertainty.
-The scientific community is actively seeking to uncover the inner mechanisms behind their powerful capabilities, including analyses of ICL mechanism~\cite{xie2021explanation, min-etal-2022-rethinking}, among others.
-Against this backdrop, we establish the UAT~\cite{Cybenko_2007,Hornik1989MultilayerFN} as the mathematical essence of LLMS, and utilize the UAT lens to clarify pivotal technologies and phenomena within contemporary LLMs, aiming to illuminate this central theoretical conundrum from a fresh perspective.
-Our contributions are as follows:
+Despite the rapid advancements of LLMs towards higher intelligence and reliability, the theoretical foundations behind these models remain largely unexplored and shrouded in uncertainty.
+The scientific community is actively seeking to uncover the intrinsic mechanisms behind their powerful capabilities, including the analysis of ICL mechanisms \cite{xie2021explanation, min-etal-2022-rethinking}.
+In this context, we leverage UAT and then establish the DUAT as the mathematical essence of Transformer-based LLMs and use the perspective of DUAT to elucidate key technologies and phenomena within LLMs, aiming to provide explanations from a new angle.